christian-doucette/instant_summons_chrome/README.md

 # Instant Summons
-Instant Summons is a Chrome extension that allows you to instantly summon (upload) monster tokens by name on the Owlbear Rodeo token tab.
-Just enter the name of an official DnD monster and click upload.
+*Instant Summons* is a Chrome extension that allows you to instantly summon (upload) monster tokens by name on the Owlbear Rodeo token tab.
+Just enter the name of an official DnD monster and click the button to upload.

 ### Release
-I haven't published Instant Sumons on the Chrome Web Store yet, but you can still use it.
+I haven't published *Instant Summons* on the Chrome Web Store yet, but you can still use it.
 All you have to do is:
 1. Download the code from this repository to your local machine
 2. Go to chrome://extensions/ on Google Chrome
 3. Turn on Developer Mode